hyperliskdev/warehouse/README.md

 ## Features

-This section describes the features of warehouse.

-#### Model Registry
-A database to keep track of the difference versions of models, their metadata and deployment status.
+- **Model Registry**: A database to keep track of the difference versions of models, their metadata and deployment status.

-#### Storage Backend
-Physical storage for model files
+- **Storage Backend**: Physical storage for model files
-- possibly AWS, GCP or Azure

-#### Deployment Services
-Infrastructure for deploying models as microservices
+- **Deployment Services**: Infrastructure for deploying models as microservices

-#### User Interface
-A web-based UI for managing models and viewing analytics.
+- **User Interface**: A web-based UI for managing models and viewing analytics.